stefanfreitag/terraform-aws-fsx-status-monitor/examples/02_custom_schedule/README.md

 Deploys the FSx status monitor with a non-default configuration:

 - No SNS topic subscriber is set up.
+- CloudWatch Alarms will be setup.
-- The monitor is scheduled to run every 15 minutes instead of the default interval.
+- The monitor is scheduled to run every minute instead of the default interval.

+The list of FSx file system identifiers in `main.tf` is empty.
+It needs to be populated before deploying this example.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements